 De Morgan would prepare loose compositional drawings, often nude, then build on the figure with clothing and detail.
 She worked in oil on double lined canvas.
 She experimented with oils suspended in glycerin, which wasn’t entirely successful.
 Her use of colored oils painted over gold leaf was astonishing though.
 She borrowed this process from the medieval alter pieces she saw on her travels.
 She did very little re-working or over-painting.

 Her influences include the Symbolist painter and sculptor, George Frederic Watts.
 She would visit him in Florence to immerse herself in the Renaissance painters.
 Friendships with Dante Gabriel Rossetti and William Holman Hunt brought her into the Pre-Raphaelite circle.

-Evelyn’s sister, Wilhelmina Stirling, gathered works into a collection which eventually became The De Morgan Foundation.
+De Morgan’s sister, Wilhelmina Stirling, gathered works into a collection that eventually became The De Morgan Foundation.
 They lovingly care for the works of Evelyn De Morgan to this day.
 You can see more of her works here.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!